Reality Therapy: Empowering Change in Life

 Choice Theory

-Choice theory, developed by William Glasser, is the psychological explanation of how and why humans behave.
-It posits that all of our behavior is driven by our ongoing attempt to satisfy five basic psychological needs: survival, love and belonging, power, freedom, and fun.
 Our subjective view of the world (our picture of a quality world) strongly Influences the behaviors we employ to fulfill our needs.
 Glasser explains that we all perceive “a great deal of reality the way we want to perceive it” (Glasser, 1999).
 Accordingly, our feelings, behaviors, and thoughts interact to fulfill our needs according to this subjective perspective.

 Quality World

-Choice theory explains that the reason we perceive much of reality so differently from others has to do with our quality worldโa world that is unique to each of us.
+Choice theory explains that the reason we perceive much of reality so differently from others has to do with our quality world—a world that is unique to each of us.
 This small, personal world begins to form in memory shortly after birth.
 Each person continues to create and re-create it throughout life.
 It consists of specific pictures that portray the best ways to satisfy one or more of our basic needs as we know them.

 Quality World Pictures